bbordbar/small-file-problem-using-SQL-to-combine-files/README.md

-### Small files problem: using SQL through Hive and Impala to combine files
+### Small files problem in Hive and Impala: using SQL to combine files

 When working with Hive and Impala tables sometimes large number of small files are created.
 A quick way of consolidating the files is to run the following query.